AlexVCaron/container_workshop/docs/6-scilus-dev-backend.md

     ]
     ```

 8. Rebuild the devcontainer and open a terminal in VS Code.

-You can now see the volume in `/workshop_volume` and use it to store data.
+    - You can now see the volume in `/workshop_volume` and use it to store data.
+    - A cool way to interact with the folder in VS Code is adding it to the workspace.
+In the top menu, click on `File > Add Folder to Workspace...` and select `/workshop_volume`.

+## Going even further

+We have everything *Scilpy*, but what if we want to run, let's say, *Nextflow* pipelines ?

+1. Add the following under features in the `devcontainer.json` file :

+    ```json
+    "ghcr.io/robsyme/features/nextflow:1": {}
+    ```

+2. Use mounts to bind to your input and output folders

+3. Add the following to the `devcontainer.json` file :

+    ```json
+    "mounts": [
+        {"source": "pipeline-x-input", "target": "/pipeline-x_input", "type": "volume"},
+        {"source": "pipeline-x-output", "target": "/pipeline-x_output", "type": "volume"}
+    ]
+    ```

+4. Rebuild the devcontainer to install nextflow and so the volumes get created by docker

+4. Place the datasets for input in the volume `pipeline-x-input` through the VS Code interface or using :

+    ```bash
+    docker cp <dataset> <vs-code-container-name>:/pipeline-x_input
+    ```

+5. Run your pipeline in VS Code using the terminal